Cimpress-MCP/PostalCodes.Net/README.md

 ### On Windows

-In order to build the project you can use plain msbuild
+In order to build the project you can use plain msbuild:

 ```
 > nuget restore